Koda-Pig/tetra-face/README.md

 # Tetrus

-The idea for this project is to create a multiplayer game where users can log in, chat, and play against each other.
+A multiplayer online Tetris game where users can log in, chat, and play against each other.

 Refer to this for the Tetris rules: https://tetris.wiki/Tetris_Guideline